Federico2014/tron-docker/tools/README.md

 - Set the new `maintenanceTimeInterval` and `nextMaintenanceTime` optionally to facilitate testing

-After launching the shadow fork FullNode or network, developers can connect the node by [wallet-cli](https://tronprotocol.github.io/documentation-en/clients/wallet-cli/), [TronBox](https://developers.tron.network/reference/what-is-tronbox), [Tron-IDE](https://developers.tron.network/docs/tron-ide) or other tools, and execute the shadow fork testing.
+After launching the shadow fork FullNode or network, developers can connect and interact with the node by [wallet-cli](https://tronprotocol.github.io/documentation-en/clients/wallet-cli/), [TronBox](https://developers.tron.network/reference/what-is-tronbox), [Tron-IDE](https://developers.tron.network/docs/tron-ide) or other tools, and execute the shadow fork testing.

 The whole procedure of shadow fork is described in the following figure: